ben-aaron188/rgpt3/paper/paper.md

 uses of the objects that were rated of higher utility (but lower originality and surprise) than creative use cases produced by human participants [@stevenson2022putting].
-Others found that the GPT-3 model shows verbal behaviour similar to humans on cognitive tasks so much so that the model made the same intuitive mistakes that are observed in humans [@binz2022using].
+Others found that the GPT-3 model shows verbal behaviour similar to humans on cognitive tasks, so much so that the model made the same intuitive mistakes that are observed in humans [@binz2022using].
 Aside from these efforts to understand *how the model thinks*, others started to understand the personality that may be represented by the model.
-Asked to fill-in a standard personality questionnaire and a human values survey, the GPT-3 model showed a response pattern comparable with human samples and showed evidence of favouring specific values over others (e.g., self-direction \>
+Asked to fill in a standard personality questionnaire and a human values survey, the GPT-3 model showed a response pattern comparable with human samples and showed evidence of favouring specific values over others (e.g., self-direction \>